 In summer 2018, Anne Marie attended Music Academy of the West in Santa Barbara, California where she received mentoring from the renowned Marilyn Horne and performed the role of Dinah in Bernstein's Trouble in Tahiti conducted by Edwin Outwater and directed by Peabody Southwell.
 She also sang the role of Marcellina in Le nozze di Figaro, conducted by James Conlon and directed by James Darrah.
 In the Fall of 2018, Anne Marie sang the role of Valletto in Bare Opera's production of L'incorinazione di Poppea conducted by David Moody and directed by David Paul.

-Anne Marie made her Carnegie Hall debut in 2019 singing as the mezzo soloist in Mozart's Mass in C minor, also known as the "Sparrow Mass" conducted by Leslie Dala.
-In August of the same year she began her residency at the Academy of Vocal Arts where she performed the role of Léonor in Donizetti's La Favorite conducted by Richard Raub and directed by Gregory Boyle.
+Anne Marie made her Carnegie Hall debut in 2019 singing as the mezzo soloist in Mozart's Mass in C minor with the Newfoundland Symphony Orchestra conducted by Leslie Dala.
+In August of the same year, she began her residency at the Academy of Vocal Arts where she performed the role of Léonor in Donizetti's La Favorite conducted by Richard Raub and directed by Gregory Boyle.

-In May 2020, Anne Marie was scheduled to perform the role of Die Vertraute in Strauss' Elektra with the Philadelphia Orchestra, conducted by Yannick Nézet-Séguin.
-She also received a grant to study the French language and her extensive French repertoire with Classic Lyric Arts in Ste.
-Sabine, France in June-July 2020.
-Due to Covid-19 these events were cancelled.
+Anne Marie was also scheduled to perform the role of Die Vertraute in Strauss' Elektra with the Philadelphia Orchestra, conducted by Yannick Nézet-Séguin.
+This event was cancelled due to Covid-19.

-Anne Marie earned her Bachelor of Music in Voice Performance from Westminster Choir College in Princeton, New Jersey where she studied with Professor Lindsey Christiansen.
-She completed her Master of Music in Voice Performance at the Shepherd School of Music at Rice University in Houston, Texas.
+Anne Marie earned her Bachelor of Music in Voice Performance from Westminster Choir College in Princeton and her Master of Music in Voice Performance at the Shepherd School of Music at Rice University in Houston, Texas.

 "Her warm mezzo already has bloom and exceptional evenness across a big range, as well as a good command of dynamics.
 She’s a striking presence, too — here, in a form-hugging gown, she was truly statuesque."